solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ##### Helm 2

 {{% notice warning %}}
-Using Helm 2 with open source Gloo v1.2.3 and later or Gloo Enterprise v1.2.0 and later requires explicitly setting `crds.create=true` on the first install, as this is how we are managing compatibility between Helm 2 and 3.
+Using Helm 2 with open source Gloo Edge v1.2.3 and later or Gloo Edge Enterprise v1.2.0 and later requires explicitly setting `crds.create=true` on the first install, as this is how we are managing compatibility between Helm 2 and 3.
 {{% /notice %}}